- Section 80G Deduction - Donations Eligible Under Section 80G

-Section 80EEB – Deduction in respect of interest paid on loan taken for the purchase of electric vehicle
+Section 80EEB – Deduction in Respect of Interest Paid on Loan Taken for the Purchase of Electric Vehicle

 In a bid to promote the adoption of electric vehicles (EVs) and combat climate change, the Indian government introduced Section 80EEB in the 2019 budget.
 This initiative incentivizes individuals by offering tax deductions on the interest paid for loans used to purchase EVs.
+This guide covers all that you need to know about Section 80EEB of the Income Tax Act, its applicability, eligibility, etc.

-What is section 80EEB?
+What is Section 80EEB?

 Under this section, deduction of interest payment on a loan taken to purchase an Electric Vehicle shall be available whether for personal or business purposes.
 The deduction under this section would be available till the repayment of the loan.